ADoor22/pathfinding/README.md

 - 'a' to start finding the shortest route using A* algorithm
 - 'd' to start finding the shortest route using Dijkstra's algorithm
 - 'c' to clear the board

+**Colours**
+- Blue indicates points which the algorithm has searched
+- Red indicates points that are in a queue to be searched next by the algorithm
+- Green indicates the shortest path
+- Orange indicates starting position
+- Purple indicates ending point
+- Black indicates a wall or obstruction that the algorithm will go around

 ### To do
 - [x] Add A* algorithm